ASKAP Science

 What is ASKAP looking for?

-No, not aliens.
-In the early pilot stages, ASKAP is involved in highly explorative research.
-Researchers design surveys that use ASKAP’s unique capabilities to map the structure and evolution of the Universe by observing galaxies and the hydrogen gas that they contain.
-The RACS project, imaged above, found 1 million new galaxies.
+Researchers have designed surveys that use ASKAP’s unique capabilities to map the structure and evolution of the Universe by observing galaxies and the gas that they contain.
+Additionally, the ASKAP observatory team has undertaken the RACS project, which is shown in the image above and has already found 1 million new galaxies.

 Survey Science Projects